aminimalistroboadvisor/portfoliosummary/README.md

 # portfoliosummary
 Portfolio Summary - Javascript
-Intent: To Create A Portfolio Summary Made Of A Number Of Indices To Be Updated Daily - I.E. First Day = FTSE 100 = 7000 & Second Day = FTSE 100 = 7001
+Creating A Portfolio Summary Made Up Of A Number Of Indices To Be Updated Daily - I.E. First Day = FTSE 100 Price = 7000 & Second Day = FTSE 100 Price = 7001